OTBProject/OTBDocs/docs/tutorial-repeat-commands.md

 By default, the values given for `<interval>` and `<offset>` are evaluated in minutes.
 The flags `--seconds` and `--hours` can be used to instead evaluate both `<interval>` and `<offset>` in seconds or hours, respectively.
 The flag `--minutes` will make those values be evaluated in minutes (which they would have been anyway, since that is the default behaviour), but is not needed. `--seconds`, `--minutes`, and `--hours` are mutually exclusive.

+For the remainder of this tutorial, it is assumed that `<interval>` and `<offset>` are in minutes unless otherwise noted.

-(`--reset` and `--minutes` are not strictly needed, but are valid flags for reasons of consistency, and may also potentially be used make the meaning of the command more obvious.)
+(`--reset` and `--minutes` are not strictly needed, but are valid flags for reasons of consistency, and may also potentially be used make the behaviour of the command more obvious.)

 #### Adding or Setting a Repeat